What is Chef? Powerful DevOps Tool For Configuration Management

 How Chef Works?

-Chef basically consists of three components, Chef Server, workstations and Nodes.
-The chef server is center hubs of all the operations were changes are stored.
-The workstation is the place all the codes are created or changed.
-Nodes are a machine that is managed by chef.
+Chef basically consists of three components: Chef Server, workstations and Nodes.
+The chef server is the central hub of all the operations where changes are stored.
+The workstation is the place where all the codes are created or changed.
+Nodes are machines that are managed by Chef.

-The user can interact with chef and chef server through Chef Workstation.
-Knife and Chef command line tools are used for interacting with Chef Server.
-Chef node is a virtual or a cloud machine managed by chef and each node is configured by Chef-Client installed on it.
-Chef server stores all part of the configuration.
-It ensures all the elements are in right place and are working as expected.
+The user can interact with Chef and Chef Server through Chef Workstation.
+Knife and Chef command-line tools are used for interacting with Chef Server.
+Chef node is a virtual or a cloud machine managed by Chef, and each node is configured by Chef-Client installed on it.
+Chef server stores all parts of the configuration.
+It ensures all the elements are in the right place and are working as expected.

 How Chef Works